It is essential to understand the components of a typical enterprise deployment topology.

-Benefits of multicast in an enterprise deployment:
+Features of multicast in an enterprise deployment:

-Multicast uses a more scalable peer-to-peer model where a server sends each message directly to the network once and the network makes sure that each cluster member receives the message directly from the network.
+Multicast uses a more scalable peer-to-peer model, where a server sends each message directly to the network once and the network makes sure that each cluster member receives the message directly from the network.

-Works out of the box in most modern environments where the cluster members are in a single subnet.
+Works out of the box in most modern environments, where the cluster members are in a single subnet.

-Requires additional configuration in the router(s) and WebLogic Server (that is., Multicast TTL) if the cluster members span more than one subnet.
+Requires additional configuration in the routers and WebLogic Server (that is, Multicast TTL) if the cluster members span more than one subnet.

 Uses three consecutive missed heartbeats to remove a server from the cluster membership list.

-For more information see the following resources:
+For more information about multicast and unicast communication types, see the following resources:

 Many of the Oracle Fusion Middleware products and components require an Oracle Platform Security Services (OPSS) security store for authentication providers (an identity store), policies, credentials, keystores, and for audit data.
-As a result, communications must be enabled so the Application tier can send requests to and from the security providers.
+As a result, communications must be enabled so the application tier can send requests to and from the security providers.

 For authentication, this communication is to an LDAP directory, such as Oracle Internet Directory (OID) or Oracle Unified Directory (OUD), which typically communicates over port 389 or 636.
 When you configure an Oracle Fusion Middleware domain, the domain is configured by default to use the WebLogic Server Authentication provider.
 However, for an enterprise deployment, you must use a dedicated, centralized LDAP-compliant authentication provider.